Chestergc/SoftPWM/README.md

 --I felt like trying my hand with prime numbers, so here is problem 7, what is the 10001st prime?--

+--The primes number was fun, trying problem 3 now, what is the largest prime factor of 600851475143?--

 For some reason I really can't decide if I want to keep using sublime or start using atom, I mean, both of them are exactly the same, atom has git integration, and sublime has easy package managing.

 Or at least that's how they feel.